 Blank Presentation => New Slide (look under "Home") => Reuse Slides (bottom of the menu) => Browse => Browse Files => (the corrupt PowerPoint file) => Open.

-Once you open the corrupt file, click on a slide (any slide) in the preview and then hit “Reuse all”.
-Let the presentation run, and check each and every slide that has been imported.
+Once you open the corrupt file, click on a slide (any slide) in the preview and then hit "Reuse all".
+Let the presentation run, and check every slide that has been imported.

-Now, if you still can’t access the file despite the fact that all the slides are added to the new (blank) presentation, you will probably need to fix the presentation by opening the corrupt file as Theme template.
+Now, if you still can't access the file even though all the slides are added to the new (blank) presentation, you will probably need to fix the presentation by opening the corrupt file as a Theme template.
 To do so:

 The slide master will automatically load from the damaged file and restore the theme.
 If it pauses at some point during this process, try going back to the backup copy and then the copy of the presentation file you have recovered.
 Save the presentation you have just imported.
 Do bear in mind that you need to receive no error messages while saving the file (or accessing it).

 Microsoft has provided Windows users with a free program to help access potentially corrupted PowerPoint files called PowerPoint Viewer.
 To use it, follow these steps:

 With all the formatting done to the file, opening it in the Safe Mode may not work so well.
 Nevertheless, PowerPoint will open in the working mode, which will allow you to repair the corrupt file (format and edit the slides) as you wish.
 Here is how:

 Although not 100% foolproof, there is a way to recover the file you have accidentally written over.
 This can by trying to find the file in the hidden files located in the same directory in which your PPT file is stored.
 You see, there is a good chance PowerPoint has saved temporary copies of your PowerPoint project before it was written over in that specific directory in the form of hidden files.